kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 {% endhighlight %}

-We're going to assume that the rest of what you're doing here will be run within the Vagrnat box unless otherwise specified.
+Nice!
+I love automation.

 ## Enter Gunicorn

-Now that we have a decent base, we can start building up our application on top of it.
+Now that we have a decent base, we can start polishing up our application.
 One of the things we'll need is a webserver to serve requests.
-Serving requests through the application's debug server has poses serious security risks and it's not intended for anything like a production load.
+Serving requests through the application's debug server poses serious security risks and it's not intended for anything like a production load.

-To serve our requests, we're going with gunicorn.
-Another popular option is uWSGI or gevent but, for the sake of constraining choice, we'll go with this one.
+To serve our requests, we're going with [gunicorn](http://gunicorn.org/).
+Other popular options are [uWSGI](https://uwsgi-docs.readthedocs.org/en/latest/) or [gevent](http://www.gevent.org/) but, for the sake of constraining choice, we'll go with this one.

+We're going to assume that the rest of what you're doing here will be run within the Vagrant box unless otherwise specified.

-We've already installed gunicorn in the earlier requirements doc.
-If you're not working from the stock repo, add a line for `gunicorn` to your `requirements.txt` file.
+We've already installed gunicorn in the earlier `requirements.txt` file.
+If you're not working from the the same application repo, add a line for `gunicorn` to your `requirements.txt` file.

 After it's been installed, you should be able to run the following: